sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart3.md

 ![banner](/assets/banner.png){: width="auto" height="auto" }

-###### Posted ***May 15, 2024***
+###### Posted ***May 26, 2024***

 Building a Virtual Security Home Lab: Part 3 - Kali Linux Setup

-A step-by-step guide for building your very own Cybersecurity Home Lab using VirtualBox
+A step-by-step guide for building your very own self-paced Cybersecurity Home Lab using VirtualBox

-5 min read

-Banner Background by logturnal on Freepik
-Hacker Image by catalyststuff on Freepik

 In this module, we are going to install Kali Linux.
+This VM will be used for

-We will use this VM in the next module also to complete the pfSense setup.
+We will use this VM in the next module also to complete the pfSense final setup.\

-Download Kali Linux
+# Download Kali Linux

-Go to the following link: Get Kali | Kali Linux
+Go to the following link: | [Kali linux]

+As of writing the latest version of Kali Linux is 2024.1.

 Download the 64-bit Recommended Installer.
-The image is ~4GB in size so it will take some time to download.
+The image is just under 4GB in size so depending on your internet speeds it will take some time to download.

-As of writing the latest version of Kali Linux is 2023.4.

 Once it is downloaded we should have an .iso file.
+Move this file to the folder where the pfSense iso is stored.

-Kali Linux VM Creation
+# Kali Linux VM Creation

 Launch VirtualBox.
 Select Tools from the sidebar and then click on New from the toolbar.

 Give the VM a Name.
-Set the Folder option to the location where the Home Lab VMs are going to be saved.
-Leave the ISO Image option empty.
-Select Type as Linux and Version as Debian (64-bit) then click on Next.
+Set the Folder option to the location where the Home Lab VMs are going to be saved. ***Leave the ISO Image option empty with the option on none selected***
+Select Type as Linux and Version as Debian (64-bit) then click on Next. vbox9 image

+You can leave everything on its default values, or set the range I previously mentioned of 4096 Base Mem and 4 CPU cores.
+Remember, go with what works on your setup.

-Leave everything on its default values.
-Click on Next.
+Click on ***Next***.

 Increase the Disk Size to 80GB and click on Next.

 Ensure that all the settings look right and click on Finish.

+Vbox10

-Adding VM to Group
+# Adding VM to Group

 Right-click on the Kali Linux VM from the sidebar, select Move to Group -> [New].